nicklockwood/layout/README.md

 Layout also includes a replacement for AutoLayout that aims to be:

-* Simpler to use for simple layouts
+* Simpler to use for basic layouts
 * More intuitive and readable for complex layouts
 * More deterministic and simpler to debug
 * More performant (at least in theory :-)